BrianaNzivu/EngineeringEducation/MarvelRetrofit/READme.md

 ### Uses of Retrofit.
 Retrofit is used to perform the following tasks:
-- It manages the process of creating, sending, and receiving HTTP requests and responses.
+- It manages the process of receiving, sending, and creating HTTP requests and responses.
-- Automatically alternates IP addresses (if possible) if a connection to a web service fails for any reason.
+- It alternates IP addresses if there is a connection to a web service failure.
+- It caches responses to avoid sending duplicate requests.
 - Retrofit pools connections to reduce latency.
-- It caches responses to avoid sending duplicate requests.
-- Essentially, if any issues occur in contacting the API, Retrofit will attempt to resolve these issues for us before giving up, sending errors, or crashing our application entirely.
+- Retrofit resolves issues before sending an error and crashing the app.

 ### Advantages of Retrofit.